 Who says 4K gaming has to be expensive?
-Well, it isn’t cheap, but if you’re willing to do the building yourself, you can make a perfectly capable 4K gaming PC for less than $1,000 and we’re here to show you how.
-We’ve scoured the digital bargain bins and crunched the numbers to put together what we think is a powerful gaming PC for under $1,000 that will be able to handle 4K.
+Well, it isn’t cheap, but if you’re willing to do the building yourself, you can make a perfectly capable 4K gaming PC for less than $1,000, and we’re here to show you how.
+We’ve scoured the digital bargain bins and crunched the numbers to put together a gaming PC that can handle 4K resolution in a wide variety of games.

 The build and what it can do